vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 Current solutions of GPU virtualization may have some shortcomings:

-1.Underutilized GPU compute cycle <br />
+1.Underutilized GPU compute cycle
-2.Limited and preset granularity  <br />
+2.Limited and preset granularity
-3.Resource bound to local machine  <br />
+3.Resource bound to local machine
-4.Hard for application scheduling <br />
+4.Hard for application scheduling

 Bitfusion helps address the problems by providing remote GPU pool.
 Bitfusion makes GPUs a first class citizen that can be abstracted, partitioned, automated and shared like compute resource.
 On the other hand, Kubernetes has become the de facto platform to deploy and manage machine learning workloads.